react-csv/react-csv/README.md

 A required property that represents the CSV data.
 This data can be _array of arrays_, _array of literal objects_ or _string_.
+This can also be a function that returns any of these things.

 **Example of Array of arrays**